tmpfs/trucks/doc/developer/developer.md

 You should now be able to use the scripts and tasks, list tasks with `mk --tasks`.

+It is a good idea to run the `build` task before tests; it is recommended that before pushing code the command `mk build test` is run.

 ***
 <!-- @toc -->
 ***